Allan Simonsen: International career

 West Germany, as younger players had surpassed him.
 He played a farewell match against Germany in September 1986 before ending his national team career.

 Simonsen played a total 55 games for the Danish national team and scored 20 goals, according to the Danish Football Association.
 However, some sources chose to include Simonsen's appearance in a February 1981 charity match, to tally his national team career as 21 goals in 56 games.
 The match was Italy vs. Europe for the benefit of the Irpinia earthquake victims.
 Simonsen started the game, scored a goal, and was substituted at half time as Europe won 3–0.

 Managerial career

 Following his retirement, Simonsen went on to coach his former club Vejle Boldklub from 1991 to 1994.
 During his time at the club, VB were relegated from the new top-flight Danish Superliga to the now second-tier Danish 1st Division.
 He later coached the national teams of the Faroe Islands from 1994 to 2001 and Luxembourg from 2001 to 2004.

-In 2011, he became General Manager of the Danish 1st Division team FC Fredericia.
+In 2011, he became General Manager of the Danish 1st Division team Fredericia.
 When Fredericia sacked manager Thomas Thomasberg on 8 April 2013, Simonsen and Steen Thychosen took charge of the team as caretaker managers.
 At the end of the 2012–13 season, Simonsen left both his positions at Fredericia.